 • Don’t share your copy with anyone else, and please don’t run it through any AI programs (The copy you receive is for your eyes only)

-If you connect with this story, and you find something of value between the covers, I’d be extremely grateful if you’d leave a review when the book goes live on April 24th.
+If you connect with this story, and you find something of value between the covers, I’d be extremely grateful if you’d leave a review when the book goes live on June 13th anywhere you review, butAmazon is, unfortunately, still a necessary evil.

 But more than that—your voice matters.
 Especially to us indie authors.